Bhumika-17/EmployeeManagementSystem/README.md

 # EmployeeManagementSystem
-This contains CRUD operations in Employee Management System buil in Java using JDBC and Servlets.
+This project contains CRUD operations in Employee Management System built in Java using JDBC with MySQL, Java Servlets and Java Server Pages.